-Reading and Class Journal - 15%
+Additional assigned Reading and Class Journal - 15%

-Students will keep a reading journal, to be submitted following the completion of course requirements.
+Students will keep a reading journal, to be by noon on Friday 15 May 2020.
 This journal is to keep notes of significant insights encountered with each reading and following each day of class.
 It is expected that students will have one entry for each reading assignment or chapter between 100 and 200 words.
-(Approx one paragraph).
+(Approx. one paragraph).
 Students may also use this for reflective thoughts as an outcome of the readings.
 This will not include reading from the reading reports just below.